License GuideSOC 13-1041

 Read more

-Operating as an asbestos management planner without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-States impose these penalties consistently.
-Repeat offenders may face criminal charges, though sentences vary by jurisdiction.
-Maintaining current licensure protects both public health and your legal standing.
+Practicing as an asbestos management planner without an active license breaks state law everywhere.
+Violators face civil fines and must return any income earned.
+Repeat offenders may also face criminal charges in some states, though sentences are typically short.
+Licensing protects public safety by ensuring planners meet training and competency standards.

 Career Outlook